Dodsworth (film): Reception

 Writing for The Spectator in 1936, Graham Greene gave the film a good review, describing it as "a very well-made and well-acted film".
 Greene criticized the director's overuse of music which he described as "almost incessant", however he praised the "naturalness" of the picture as a quality all too rare in film.

 The film was named one of the year's ten best by The New York Times, and was one of the top twenty box office films of the year.

 The film historian and Turner Classic Movies host Robert Osborne named Dodsworth his favorite film.

 In his 2007 book Bambi vs Godzilla: On the Nature, Purpose, and Practice of the Movie Business playwright and director David Mamet cited Dodsworth as being one of four movies that he considers "perfect films" (the other three being The Godfather, A Place in the Sun and Galaxy Quest).

 In 1990, Dodsworth was selected for preservation in the United States National Film Registry.
 In 2005, Time magazine named it one of the 100 best movies of the past 80 years.

-Dodsworth currently holds an 89% rating on Rotten Tomatoes based on eighteen reviews.
+The February 2020 issue of New York Magazine lists Dodsworth as among "The Best Movies That Lost Best Picture at the Oscars."